How Much Revenue Does a Website with 1 Million Visitors a Month Make?

 Ever wonder how much money a website with 1 million visitors per month makes?
 The topic of 1 million visitors per month revenue is on many entrepreneurs' minds.

-Does your website already get 1 million monthly visitors and you want to know if your revenue is on target?
+Are you a website owner already getting 1 million monthly visitors, and want to know if your revenue is on target?

-Or are you trying to work out the right niche or business model to get into?
+Or are you trying to find the right niche or business model to get into?

 These are all good questions when starting an online business.